Our Advisory Board

-Fortem will support employees and volunteers from 30 agencies, both state based and national.
+Fortem supports employees and volunteers from 30 agencies, both state based and national.
 To ensure Fortem’s programs are complementary to existing internal programs, Fortem is working with an Advisory Board made up of representatives from the various agencies and services we assist.